seungjulee/im-hungry/README.md

 http://devpost.com/software/i-m-hungry

 # Warning!!
 This project no longer works.
 Yelp noticed the crawling server and blocked it.
-It was built over one weekend, and didn't have time to go through thorough test.
+It was built over one weekend, and didn't have time to go through thorough tests.

 ## For Development (OSX)
 ```bash